noir-lang/noir/docs/docs/aztec/concepts/wallets/index.md

 ---
 title: Wallets
+sidebar_position: 1
 ---

 In this page we will cover the main responsibilities of a wallet in the Aztec network.

-Refer to [_writing an account contract_](/tutorials/write_accounts_contract.md) for a tutorial on how to write a contract to back a user's account.
+Refer to [_writing an account contract_](../../../tutorials/write_accounts_contract.md) for a tutorial on how to write a contract to back a user's account.

 Go to [\_wallet architecture](./architecture.md) for an overview of its architecture and a reference on the interface a wallet must implement.